sahuang/sahuang.github.io/writeups/gdg-algiers-ctf-2022/index.md

 print(flag)
 ```

 Output: `cybererudites{l4nguag3_m0d3l5_are_aw3s0me_4nd_s0_is_y0u}`.

-Finally solved (an hour before CTF ended)!
+Finally solved this an hour before CTF ended!

 # Conclusion

-This challenge quite difficult mainly because none of us has any prior experience.
+This challenge quite difficult mainly because none of us has any prior experience in AI.
 The forensics part is straightforward, but it is kinda tricky with the `pkl` models and how we updated parameters in default `BERT` model.
 Probably would not have finished it without admin hints.

 It is a really nice challenge to learn about AI from reading documentations and trial-and-error.
 I would definitely recommend this challenge to anyone who wants to learn more about AI.